garyillyes/cbcp/draft-illyes-aipref-cbcp.md

 2. Crawlers must be easily identifiable through their user agent string.
 3. Crawlers must not interfere with the regular operation of a site.
 4. Crawlers must support caching directives.
-5. Crawlers must expose the IP ranges they are crawling from in a standardized format.
+5. Crawlers must expose the  ranges they are crawling from in a standardized format.
 6. Crawlers must expose a page that explains how the crawling can be blocked, whether the page is rendered, amd how the crawled data is used.